 Cholpon - ata

-Cholpon Ata is the touristic center of the northern side of Issyk Kul.
-The town is quiet for most of the year but during the summer months it wakes up due to the number of tourists in the Issyk Kul area.
+Cholpon Ata is the touristic center of the northern side of Issyk Kul for Central Asian beach life tourists.
+The town is quiet for most of the year but during the summer months of July and August it wakes up from its slumber due to the massive number of local tourists in the Issyk Kul area.
 According to statistics, about 1 million people visit the Issyk Kul region every year.
-The town is located about in the middle of the northern shore of Issyk Kul and the mountains between Kyrgyzstan and Kazakhstan rise almost immediately next to the town to the north.
+The Cholpon Ata town is located about in the middle of the northern shore of Issyk Kul and the Kungey Alatau mountain range slopes between Kyrgyzstan and Kazakhstan rise almost immediately north from the town.

-In Cholpon Ata and surrounding areas, you can find small and big hotels or residents and lots of homestays especially in the hot season which takes place in July-August.
-During the high season period locals, Russians and Kazakhs gather to spend time in the more cool climate of Issyk Kul valley to run away from the 40 C in lower areas.
+In Cholpon Ata and surrounding areas, you can find small and big hotels or other residents and lots of homestays, especially in the hot season which takes place in July-August.
+During the high season period, locals, Russians and Kazakhs gather to spend time in the more cool climate of Issyk Kul valley to run away from the sometimes hotter than +40 C of the lower areas.

-Cholpon Ata is a good base for exploring the whole northern side of Issyk Kul, but it does not offer that much itself to a foreign tourist and can be even costly compared to many other better standard beach locations.
-It can still be nice to spend one day on the beach between the mountain adventures.
+Cholpon Ata is also a good base for foreign tourists exploring the whole northern side of Issyk Kul, but it does not offer that much itself to someone who has seen the better beach locations in other parts of the world.
+Considering the quality versus the prices here, one can have a lot more considering beach life somewhere else than in Cholpon Ata.
+It can still be nice to spend one day on the beach resting between the sometimes exhausting mountain adventures of Kyrgyzstan on your way to Karakol or back towards Bishkek.

 Cholpon Ata SIGHTS